LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

 # September Week 4
+## Saturday
+Had to write a bio for the Fey computing festival (conference I'm going to in Paris with TR) -- came up with this

+> I used to build systems for Numerai (AI hedge fund) and make experiments in graphics programming.
+Now, I'm creating animistic chat bots, and interfaces to explore the latent space of images with Taylor Rogalski.
+Soon, I'll be going on a yearlong sabbatical to study art, storyboarding, and animation.

+Went to Neo Genesis (group house / mansion in South Bay) because there was a stable diffusion hackathon going on.
+Andrej Karpathy, stable diffusion creator, and other cool people were there -- but I just wasn't vibing with it.

+Part of me feels like doing this 3 week AI project sprint was a mistake.
+Paris / conference / building will be fun, but I also really just want to focus on art and make friends in Waterloo.

+Sigh.

+## Friday
+Hung out with Shrav.
+I don't think we'll become close friends, but we became friends back in April when I first started drawing and was very supportive, so she holds a special place in my mind.
+We coworked at SF commons for a few hours, then grabbed In-n-Out and played DDR.

+Towards the end she said "right now I'm feeling happy for the first time in a while" (she's been stressed about work lately) and that made my week.

+Listened to Odesza songs at max volume while she drove me back home.

 ## Thursday
 Notes to fill in later
 - Went into Equinox for the first time.
 Main difference is that there's huge hallways everywhere.
 Rich people love that shit
+- Every founder I live + work with doesn't take care of themselves, and I end up becoming an au pair who cleans and cooks
 - Called AY for 90 minutes, good closure
 - Finished V0 of Chunky
 - Got lowballed on pay for Pico + Chunky.
 Sent a counteroffer (2x what TR first offered) backed by spreadsheets and booked my own flights.
 Feel proud about consistently going into super responsible / do the right thing / high gear mode when the need arises.
 Other examples: dog dying, applying to 4 jobs within 4 hours of thinking I was fired, and surprising AY in Waterloo